 Ellis island museum marks the site that served as the first port of entry into America.
 I remember the various presentations of faces that migrated to this land to make it their home.
 They would eventually make this a country worth envy for the rest of the world.
 An aspirational place for the next few generations.
 I particularly remember an installation that had the American flag that manifests into faces when seen from the other angle.
 I thought that was a very good representation of this migrant nation.

-Next I remember going up on the empire Estate building.
-After admiring some bright wall art on the ground floor at the waiting area, I found myself on top of the tallest building in New York.
-It is an experience to be on such a height, specially when there is a tall and dense city all around you.
-The city seems like the game of tetris with tall blocks trying to fit into each other.
+Next, I remember going up on the empire Estate State building.
+After admiring some bright wall art on the ground floor at the waiting area.
+I found myself on top of the tallest building in New York.
+It is an experience to be at such a height.
+Especially when there is a tall and dense city all around you.
+The city seems like the game of Tetris with tall blocks trying to fit into each other.
 The streets look like mere lines with moving atoms on them.
 The view of the city is so different from what you get from the ground that you cannot describe it in words.
 It almost feels like you are in Lego factory except that the blocks are not as colorful.

-Taking a subway train at the Grand Central station was a new experience for me though I had traveled enough in London tubes by then but was yet to experience our own Delhi Metro.
+Taking a subway train at the Grand Central station was a new experience for me.
+Though I had traveled enough in London tubes by then.
+But was yet to experience our own Delhi Metro.

-I am sure I did not even scratch the surface of what New York has to offer, but it was a short rendezvous that would remain in my memory for the longest time.
+I am sure I did not even scratch the surface of what New York has to offer.
+But it was a short rendezvous that would remain in my memory for the longest time.

 Recommend you read following travel blog on my visit to the USA.